 Multiple myeloma is a cancer that forms in a type of white blood cell called a plasma cell.
-Plasma cells help you fight infections by making antibodies that recognize and attack germs.
+Healthy plasma cells help fight infections by making proteins called antibodies.
+Antibodies find and attack germs.

-When signs and symptoms do occur, they can include:
+Early in multiple myeloma, there might be no symptoms.
+When signs and symptoms happen, they can include:

-- Bone pain, especially in your spine or chest
+- Bone pain, especially in the spine, chest or hips.

 When to see a doctor

 Make an appointment with a doctor or other health care professional if you have symptoms that worry you.